bmillare/dj/README.md

 var/
  -logs, crash reports

-# Script descriptions

-setup-directories.sh
-* create directories
-boostrap-system-deps.sh
-* download install java
-* download, build, install git
-* not normal way, not necessary if you can bootstrap system deps from the host distribution/OS

-# dj concepts

-system
-* a checkout/snapshot of the dj project with its dependencies fulfilled

-live dependency
-* a dependency on the current state (live) of some project's directory
-* should just be a path
-* to deal with directory name collisions, append directory with a slot, which is just a counter, e.g. leiningen-1, leinigen-2
-* dj should be able to wrap generating folder names for you, dj will just increment the largest value, names are arbitrary, and a name without a counter is considered the 0 directory
-* the code you work on in a typical leiningen project is considered live dependencies, which have the property that if you change the files, reloading the file should change the definition

-checkout dependency
-* a dependency on project directory with a particular commit
-* dj should automatically download project and switch to version/commit

-# dj ideas for cli

-* update, updates system dependencies
-* dj swank, launch a swank server
-* dj jar, make a jar of project
-* dj install, install in local repository
-* dj upload, install in remote repository

 # adding tasks

 To implement additional tasks, define a file with the same name as the